sdmichelini/ReactPoints/README.md

 ## To-Do ##

-- [x] Make new event auto redirect to event creation
-- [ ] Make variable point creation
 - [ ] Caching(HTTP and Database)
+- [ ] Backend Testing
-- [ ] Start looking at Heroku
+- [ ] Handle Errors Better

+## Running Locally ##

+1. Clone the repository
+2. Install npm dependencies using `npm install`
+3. Run the backend server using `npm start`
+  - Note: This will fail if it can't connect to MongoDB
+4. Run the webpack server for live-reload using `npm run serve`